krlawrence/graph/ChangeHistory.md

 Major new features in this release
 - Added examples to the `where` `by` section.
+- Expanded coverage of the results from a Gremlin Server.
 - Sample code and data improvements
   - Added new sample `add-aircraft.Groovy`.
   - Added new sample data `aircraft.csv`.